intel/linux-sgx/docker/README.md

 ### Support for containers in different VMs on the same host

-SGX KVM support is not yet available yet.
+SGX KVM support is not yet available.
 This means we can only have SGX applications isolated at container (process boundary) level.
 This demo does not show how to deploy SGX app containers into different VMs.

-Another potential issue to support VMs: to connect to AESM running in separate VM, we need expose its Unix socket as TCP/IP port listening for incoming requests.
+Another potential issue to support VMs: to connect to AESM running in separate VM, we need expose its Unix socket as TCP sockt listening for incoming requests.

-Potential solution: Use a proxy server container (e.g., socat) on the same VM as AESM to do the listening and forwarding of the requests.
+Potential solution: Use a proxy server container (e.g., socat) on the same VM as AESM to do the listening and forwarding of the requests to the AESM socket.
 On the application VM, also a proxy client container (e.g., socat) to forward the request to the proxy server.

 ### Scale deployment to multi-host clusters

 To scale an SGX application that is stateless should be straightforward: just create more instances of containers on more nodes.

 To scale a stateful SGX application, particularly if the enclave it hosts need to access states shared  with its peers, one needs to carefully design a approach to handle shared states among enclave instances.
-This may be application specific and not included in this demo.
+This is more application specific and not included in this demo.

 ### Handling SGX device node